Buying a car can be a confusing business, particularly if it’s your first time doing so.

-The maths bit - Take a lot of time thinking about exactly how much you can afford to spend on a car after you’ve taken tax, your mortgage or rent, bills, and any other expenses you might realistically have into account
+The maths bit – Think about exactly how much you can afford to spend on a car.
+Take into account all your expenses, such as your mortgage or rent, bills, and any other reoccurring costs.

-Used or Brand New?
-While we’d all love to buy a shimmering car fresh from the production line, you’re likely to save an awful lot of money by going for a used car.
-The biggest depreciation in value of a car will come in its first year, so even buying a one-year old model will save you a bundle (plus you’ll get two years warranty left on the car.)
+Buying used or brand new? – Although buying a shimmering car fresh from the production line can be tempting, you’re likely to save a lot of money by going for a used car.
+The biggest depreciation in the value of a car comes in the first year, so even buying a one-year old model will save you a bundle.
+Plus, the car will still have some manufacturer warranty left.

 Not all of us have major savings stored up, and you may well need a loan to finance your purchase.

-This is what you’ll likely get if you get your car finance in the showroom.
-You put down a deposit and the dealer will let you take the car away that day – followed by a fixed period of repayments to a separate finance company.
+With hire purchase (HP) you put down a deposit which is followed by a fixed period of repayments to a separate finance company.

 Sometimes there may be a fee at the end of the period of instalments to allow you to own the vehicle outright, so check this with your lender.

-A decent bet if you aim to change your car fairly regularly.
-A Personal Contract Purchase (PCP) creates a contract term and monthly repayments – however it differs to a hire purchase in that the final purchase is optional.
+A personal contract purchase (PCP) creates a contract term and monthly repayments.
+However, it differs to a hire purchase in that the final purchase is optional.

 You can either make one large payment at the end of your contract (usually between two and four years) to own the vehicle outright, or can return it to the provider and find a new car.

-With the biggest depreciation of vehicles usually coming in the first three years of a car’s life, this might be a good way of banking against the loss in value of your vehicle; but only if you’re happy never to own it.
+With the biggest depreciation of vehicles usually coming in the first three years of a car’s life, this might be a good way of banking against the loss in value of your vehicle.
+That’s only if you’re happy never to own it.

 Step 2: What car to choose?